MokhlesBenna/Bank-Customers-Clustering/README.md

   <h2>Resources and References</h2>
   <p>
-    We referred to various resources and references during the project implementation to understand and apply the Kohonen algorithm.
+    We used various resources and references during the project implementation to understand and apply the Kohonen algorithm.
 These include online tutorials, videos (e.g., YouTube), and relevant documentation.
-By leveraging these resources, we gained a deeper understanding of the algorithm and its implementation details.
+By leveraging these resources, we better understood the algorithm and its implementation details.
   </p>

   <h2>Conclusion</h2>